liebeskind/collabonate/design_pattern_decisions.md

 #Design Patterns#

+-   Use of a factory vs. calling Campaign contract directly

 -   Voting on requests based on total contribution rather than each address getting 1 vote

 -   Storing request description and recipient address on the blockchain and not allowing alterations.